 A fond farewell to retiring docent, Hubert Boddie, for his 14 years of service to the society.
 Not only did he provide impressive tours of the museum during his tenure, but he also served as a costumed narrator at Oakland Cemetery each year during the annual Cemetery Walk.
 Here he is pictured in the McCollum-Chidester House with Mattie Upton, an avid supporter of the historical society.
 The society wishes him well in his retirement.

 With the Civil War Sesquicentennial activities behind us, we now look forward to developing Ft.
 Lookout as a museum and interpretive center for the events that occurred in Ouachita County in the spring of 1864.
-Ft.
-Lookout and Ft.
-Southerland, also known as Redoubts A and B, were important position points for defense along the river during the war.
-The success of our Sesquicentennial events gives us confidence that we can attract people from all over the United States to our community where "History Lives!"
+Forts Lookout and Southerland, also known as Redoubts A and B, were important position points for defense along the river during the Civil War.